-- Men are currently twice as likely to have several unhealthy behaviours as women - There have been significant improvements in the number of people with three or more unhealthy behaviours in all age groups, except in older age groups, particularly the 55-64 age group - The level of unhealthy behaviours in those of White ethnic background is higher than for other groups.
+- Men are currently twice as likely to have several unhealthy behaviours as women - There have been reductions in the number of people with three or more unhealthy behaviours in all age groups.
+However, this change had not been seen in older age groups, particularly those aged 55-64 - The level of unhealthy behaviours in those of White ethnic background is higher than for other groups.
 There have been particularly large improvements across a range of other ethnicities. - Improvements in healthy behaviours have not been seen in people who are unemployed or economically inactive - Improvements in healthy behaviours across all socio-economic groups (or deprivation quintiles).
 However, the biggest changes have been in the least deprived section of society and the smallest changes in the most deprived.
-So although health may be improving across the city, more progress will be needed to close the inequality gap - There is an association between unhealthy behaviours and the most deprived parts of the city (measured by Middle Super Output Areas) with a clustering of deprivation and unhealthy behaviours in Wood End, Henley and Manor Farm and Willenhall in particular - However, some of the greatest areas of deprivation in the city do not have a very high level of unhealthy behaviours, including Upper Foleshill.
+So although health may be improving across the city, more progress will be needed to close the inequality gap - There is an association between unhealthy behaviours and the most deprived parts of the city (measured by Middle Super Output Areas - an area smaller than wards) with a clustering of deprivation and unhealthy behaviours in Wood End, Henley and Manor Farm and Willenhall in particular - However, some of the greatest areas of deprivation in the city do not have a very high level of unhealthy behaviours, including Upper Foleshill.
 This may be because of the high proportion of certain ethnic minority communities who do not drink for religious and cultural reasons